Long-Term Mapping of the Douro River Plume with Multi-Agent Reinforcement Learning: Plume Monitoring with MARL

 where $\tau = |t-t'|$.
 We choose the functions $K_s(x,x')$ and $h\left(|t-t'|\right)$ by analyzing and fitting the empirical correlations from the historical data.
 In particular, we set

 with hyperparameters $\lambda, \ell >0$ and

 which combines a linearly decaying term and a periodic oscillation, whose period $T_0$, not surprisingly, is the same as the tidal period of 12.5 hours.
 All hyperparameters are fit to historical data by matching empirical correlations, as we illustrate in Figure~\ref{fig:kernel}.
+In the implementation, we made sure that the hyperparameters and memory window $M$ ensure positive definiteness of the kernel.